stridecolossus/jove-blog/blog/part-1-intro/code-generation.md

 5. Any tools and libraries should follow the general goal of being well-documented and supported.

 We had already identified the [JNAeator](https://github.com/nativelibs4java/jnaerator) tool that generates JNA bindings from a native library, apparently perfect for our requirements.
-Unfortunately this tool produced a seemingly random package structure with the generated code looking more like the nasty SWIG bindings than the nice, neat code we had hand-crafted.
-It also appeared to be inactive and the fact that it used other libraries that no longer existed was not encouraging.
+Unfortunately this tool produced a seemingly random package structure with the generated code looking more like the LWJGL bindings than the nice, neat code we had hand-crafted.
+It also appeared to be inactive with some dependencies that no longer seemed to exist.

 ### CDT